 Huge tracts of useful, arable land lie idle, while hordes of willing workers struggle to find some way to support themselves.
 It takes no special training to know that something is terribly wrong.
 A tiny portion of the world's people own the vast majority of its wealth.
 And while we know that land isn't the only kind of economic asset, we also know that land has always been the foundation of the world's greatest fortunes.
 People cannot live without access to land.
 If they are compelled to pay land "owners" for that access, then they are, in effect, forced to pay for their right to exist.
 This truth is undeniable — yet, "Land Reform" is often seen as a discredited, leftist, anti-market ideology.

-When we talk about concentration in land ownership, it is crucial to distinguish between land area and land value; the two are seldom synonymous.
-Oil and timber companies often hold many millions of acres.
+When we talk about concentration in land ownership, it is crucial to distinguish between land area and land value.
+Oil and timber companies often hold millions of acres.
 However, land in major cities is often worth millions of times as much per acre.
 Indeed, in terms of market value — and of economic power — the world's most valuable natural resource is not oil, water or strategic minerals, but urban locations.

 "First-world" nations have a large number of individual landholders; some two-thirds of all American families have title to some land.
 Of course, many have long-term mortgages — and therefore they actually own only a small portion of their land’s value.
 Nevertheless, many people are accustomed to seeing themselves as "landowners" — and resent any threat to their "property."

 In "less developed" countries, especially in Africa and Latin America, land ownership is often extraordinarily concentrated.
 In these societies the land problem is not masked and diffused as it is in wealthier nations.
 A small group controls nearly all the land in a nation, and the need for land reform is keenly felt.